Taiwan Banana Research Institute

 |Head office||Pingtung, Taiwan|

 The Taiwan Banana Research Institute (TBRI) was founded in 1971 and is based in Pingtung, Taiwan.
-The institute is best known for mass plantings of tissue-culture plantlets in heavily infested fields to select high-yielding Cavendish-type cultivars that are resistant to Fusarium wilt.
+The institute is best known for mass plantings of tissue-culture plantlets in heavily infested fields to select high-yielding Cavendish-type cultivars that are resistant to tropical race 4.
 The institute also provides tissue-culture plantlets and extension services to Taiwanese growers.
 The research projects are funded by the Council of Agriculture and the Department of Forestry and Agriculture.
 Overhead expenses are covered by the interest generated by the Foundation's fund, charges collected on export bananas and revenues from an experimental farm.
 The Fruit Cooperative supports the technical services.

 As a member of BAPNET, TRBI participates in international research activities.
 It also provides training courses on tissue culture at an international level.